CHRISTMASDOWNTIME, 2021-2

 Writing seems to be a struggle right now; I can’t seem to finish a regular-length blog; the reality of circumstances sometimes is a downer.
 Of course, the Winter by itself can bring many of us down.
 For me, the duration of the Alzheimer’s process has grown burdensome.
 We have dealt with this around 16 years since diagnosis; and I knew she had it before then.

-Soon I will return to writing about caregiving—with a variety of topics, many of which are in progress.
-I know it appears that I am asking for sympathy, but that is not it.
-I hope many of you are reminded of what has happened to you and to others—perhaps through caring for someone with long-term medical issues or dementia.
+I hope you are reminded of what has happened to you and to others—perhaps through caring for someone with long-term medical issues or dementia.
 And that you remember the value of your efforts, the value to the one you cared for and the value to your own spirit.
 Empathy is what is needed—for me & for many others, though empathy is hard to communicate.

 Christmas is here; whatever your beliefs about life and about death, we must love and support each other.
 Caregiving is an essential element for humanity and a core aspect of most religious systems.
 “God bless us everyone.”